-On 30 May, Hemsö became the first Nordic company to issue a sustainable bond.
+On 30 May 2016, Hemsö became the first Nordic company to issue a sustainability bond.
 The issue amount was SEK 1,000 million.
-The proceeds will be used exclusively for sustainable investing and properties.
-Hemsö's sustainable bond framework provides a clear definition of the project types and properties that can be financed.
+The proceeds were used exclusively for sustainable investing and properties.
+Hemsö's sustainability bond framework provides a clear definition of the project types and properties that can be financed.
 Hemsö was the first company in the Nordic region to incorporate social investment into its framework.
+The complete framework is available at hemso.se

-The proceeds from Hemsö's first sustainable bond will be used to finance three categories of sustainable projects: environmental certification for newly developed properties, the outdoor environment for a school, and a conversion project to develop housing for unaccompanied refugee children.
+The proceeds from Hemsö's first sustainability bond issued in 2017 were used to finance three categories of sustainable projects: environmental certification of newly developed properties, investment in the outdoor environment for a school, and a conversion project to create hous-

+$ing\ for\ unaccompanied\ refugee\ children.$

-The bond is traded on the Nasdaq Stockholm Sustainable Bond list - a market segment for sustainable bonds with specific eligibility criteria for issuers.
+The bond is traded on the Nasdaq Stockholm Sustainable Bond list. - a market segment for sustainability bonds with specific eligibility criteria for issuers.